 How do you make Kenya great?
-If you look at Kenya, we have all the ingredients to be a great country, but we just not yet great, we can only do this if we kill this corruption.
+If you look at Kenya, we have all the ingredients to be a great country, but we are just not yet great.
+We can only do this if we kill this corruption.

 So we thought, how do we do this?

 Let us start with the kids.
-Let us build a school that is based on basic education, but around producing leaders that believe in integrity into how to behave and how to lead.
+Let us build a school based on basic education but around producing leaders who believe in integrity in how to behave and lead.
 That is how we started the M-Pesa Foundation Academy.

-It is not just a school, it is an academy that I believe, I want these kids, every single one of them to get an opportunity and get to a university of their choice and when they graduate, they come back to the country.
+It is not just a school; it is an academy that I believe, I want these kids, every single one of them, to get an opportunity and get to a university of their choice, and when they graduate, they return to the country.

 The M-PESA Foundation Academy provides world-class Kenyan education to talented but economically disadvantaged students from across the country.

 The state-of-the-art institution, which is located on a 100-acre piece of land in Mangú, opened its doors to the first group of students in 2016.
 Currently, there are 487 students admitted to the academy.

 “When we opened the doors to the first cohort of students, it marked the start of the M-PESA Foundation’s biggest programme, and probably the one closest to our hearts,” said Michael Joseph, Chairman, M-PESA Foundation, during the launch of the academy by President Uhuru Kenyatta on Tuesday.

 “When the idea to build this one-of-a-kind learning institution was mooted, the board and the trustees of the M-PESA Foundation were clear about the institution we wanted to establish.
 The thinking was that if Kenya hoped to nurture transformational leaders, then we must adopt an innovative approach to education,” he said.